Skills Revolution: Our Future Depends On It

 Managing Director, The Business of Cities

-Tim Moonan heads up The Business of Cities, a U.K.-based urban intelligence firm that helps organizations make the most of the changing 21st-century relationships between businesses and cities.
-He has advised city and business leaders in Amsterdam, Auckland, Brisbane, Helsinki, Oslo, Philadelphia and 20 other city-regions globally on long-term strategies, governance, investment and development
+Tim Moonen heads up The Business of Cities, a U.K.-based urban intelligence firm that helps organizations make the most of the changing 21st-century relationships between businesses and cities.
+He has advised city and business leaders in Amsterdam, Auckland, Brisbane, Helsinki, Oslo, Philadelphia and 20 other city-regions globally on long-term strategies, governance, investment and development.

 Tim has co-authored more than 50 reports and books on global city competitiveness, governance and performance and participated in multiple advisory boards guiding the long-term future of city regions and the urban strategies of global businesses.
 He also teaches executive-level education for international companies and universities.